-We DO NOT ship internationally, to US territories, or the following US states: AK, AZ, CA, CO, HI, ID, MT, NV, NM, OR, UT, WA, WY
+We are unable to ship to any US Territories, AK, AZ, CA, CO, HI, ID, MT, NM, NV, OR, UT, WA, or WY

 Drought, heat and humidity tolerant and pollinator magnet!

-Blooming time : early/mid summer fall (in southern states starts to bloom in June, in northern states later)
+Blooming time: early/mid summer fall (in southern states starts to bloom in June, in northern states later)

 Size: 36” tall x 20" wide (in southern states or where perennial grows to 4' x 3')

-USDA Zones: 7b/8 to 10 b
+USDA Zones: 7b/8 to 10b

 Culture: full sun to half shade, dappled sun - ideal is 6+ hours of direct sun or more.
 Adaptable and easy - any soil with some organic matter.
 Tolerant to heat and humidity, established plants tolerate droughts and drier conditions